-Avionics and Subsytems
+Avionics and Subsystems

 Avionics are the electronic systems used on an aircraft (or UA) and/or control station (CS) to perform and manage various functions including but not limited to communications, navigation, display, and control of the aircraft.
 The aircraft cockpit (or avionics bay of a UA) or CS is the typical location for such equipment.
 Aircraft or CS cost, size, weight, and power (CSWaP) are factors that determine the avionics equipment needed.
 Payload is generally not considered part of avionics.